rr-/szurubooru/API.md

 - `<enabled>`: whether the token is still valid for authentication.
 - `<expiration-time>`: time when the token expires.
 It must include the timezone as per RFC3339.
 - `<version>`: resource version.
 See [versioning](#versioning).
-- `<creation-time>`: time the user token was created , formatted as per RFC 3339.
+- `<creation-time>`: time the user token was created, formatted as per RFC 3339.
 - `<last-edit-time>`: time the user token was edited, formatted as per RFC 3339.
 - `<last-usage-time>`: the last time this token was used during a login involving `?bump-login`, formatted as per RFC 3339.